applicaster/developer.applicaster.com/book/player/iOS.md

   @objc optional func playbackDuration() -> TimeInterval func pluggablePlayerIsPlaying() -> Bool
 ```
-## Supporting login and other hooks with Screen plugin implementation
+## Supporting login and other hooks with Screen plugin implementations
-In order for a player to support various code hooks before playback - the player should implement screen plugins protocol - by defining a screen that is presented in a modal way.
+In order for a player to support various code hooks before playback, the player should implement screen plugins protocol by defining a screen that is presented in a modal way.
 Please refer to the [Screen Plugins](/ui-builder/intro.md) guide for more info about screens and pre-hooks.

 ## Supporting ads from datasources
 Some of the Applicaster datasources provide ad information in a uniform structure.
-While this is optional - if the integrated player supports this feature - it should be implemented.
+While this is optional, it should be implemented if the integrated player supports this feature.

 ## Player Analytics
 In general we offer 2 approaches for implementing video analytics: